Skip to main content

 Shorter Eating Windows (under 8 hours) are labelled 'Good' not 'Excellent' to indicate that this may not provide additional health benefits but we appreciate these eating patterns may work best for you.

-Lastly, trying to have consistent eating windows around 8 to 12 hours is generally speaking a good idea.
+Lastly, trying to have consistent eating windows of around 8 to 12 hours is generally speaking a good idea.
 This helps you build a routine and adjust your body clock.
-Studies have also shown that less day to day variation in first and last mealtime is directly associated with weight loss.
+Studies have also shown that less day-to-day variation in first and last mealtime is directly associated with weight loss.

-However, in general, you should always be mindful of working out a balanced pattern that fits with your lifestyle in order to achieve sustainable changes, perhaps by only implementing time restricted eating 5 days a week rather than every day.
+However, in general, you should always be mindful of working out a balanced pattern that fits with your lifestyle to achieve sustainable changes, perhaps by only implementing time-restricted eating 5 days a week rather than every day.

 Did this answer your question?